otahontas/routerm/README.md

-# Cli-routeplanner
+# Routerm

-Cli-routeplanner is a command-line interface for getting directions between points A and B. It uses [Openrouteservice](openrouteservice.org) API and is built with Rust.
+Routerm is a command-line interface for getting walking/cycling/driving directions between points A and B. It uses [Openrouteservice](openrouteservice.org) API and is built with Rust.

 ## Installation and usage
 - clone this repo